Architecture

 Add new packages or rebuild existing

-Idea is to add package to a build queue from which it will be handled automatically during the next update run.
+The idea is to add package to a build queue from which it will be handled automatically during the next update run.
 Different variants are supported:

 • If supplied argument is directory and there is PKGBUILD file there, it will be treated as local package.
 In this case it will queue this package to build and copy source files (PKGBUILD and .SRCINFO) to caches.

 This logic can be overwritten by specifying the source parameter, which is partially useful if you would like to add package from AUR, but there is local directory cloned from AUR.
-Also official repositories calls are hidden behind explicit source definition.
+Also the official repositories calls are hidden behind explicit source definition.

 Rebuild packages